tldrio/api-js-client/README.md

 # Javascript client for tldr.io's public API

-Browser-side Javascript client for <a href="tldr.io">tldr.io</a>'s public API.
-For now only two routes are implemented: getting the latest tldrs and searching by url.
+Browser-side Javascript client for <a href="http://tldr.io">tldr.io</a>'s public API (whose doc you can find <a href="http://tldr.io/api-documentation">here</a>).
+For now only three routes are implemented: getting the latest tldrs and searching by url.

 ## Installation
 Just include `jsClient.js` in the webpage.
 You can alternatively copy